Nexfinity/CakeyBot-Wiki/core/setup-white-label.md

 If you have any issues in getting this sorted, do not hesitate to join our [support server](https://cakeybot.app/discord)!

 # Increasing Number of Allowed Servers
-> Currently White Label bots are limited to a singular server.
+> Currently Custom Bot bots are limited to a singular server.
 We plan to allow users to purchase server limit increases later on for a reduced price.
 {.is-warning}